trevorblades/keyholder/README.md

 [![Build Status](https://travis-ci.com/trevorblades/keyholder.svg?branch=master)](https://travis-ci.com/trevorblades/keyholder)

-This repo contains the source code for the `keyholder` npm module, and our itsy-bitsy Node API.
+This repo contains the source code for the `keyholder` npm module, and the itsy-bitsy Node API that powers it.

-[Keyholder](https://keyholder.dev) provides a set of tools that make it easy to protect your API routes without dedicating barely any time to setting up those protections.
+[Keyholder](https://keyholder.dev) provides a set of tools that make it easy to protect your API routes without needing to spend heaps of time setting up those protections.
 Create a project, generate API keys, and authenticate them in one line* of code.

 Read more about using Keyholder [here](https://keyholder.dev).